Unlocking Gen Z at Work: A Generational Impact Study 2024

 Here are a few courses to help stay on top in these fields:

-When hard and soft skills collide
+When hard and soft skills collide (in the best possible way!)

 Hard skills vs soft skills: Hiring for soft skills